Large deviation bounds for the Airy point process: Introduction

+In particular, for the first time we obtain sharp super-exponential decay with exponent $3$ for the regime where $1\ll s\ll T^{2\slash 3}$ (with sharp leading prefactor $1\slash 12$ when $1\ll s\ll T^{1\slash 6}$).
+We also note that the main results (Theorem 1.1 and Corollary 1.2) of \cite{CC} are focused on the regime where $s$ is at least of order $T^{2\slash 3}$ and do not cover the regime where $s\ll T^{2\slash 3}$. \end{remark}

-We also have a parallel result for the half-space KPZ equation with Neumann boundary parameter $A=-\frac{1}{2}$ and narrow-wedge initial data, which improves upon the main result (Theorem 1.4) of \cite{Kim}.
-Referring to \cite[Definition 7.1]{BBCW}, let $H^{hf}(T,X):=\log{Z^{hf}(T,X)}$ be the Cole-Hopf solution of the KPZ equation on the half-line $[0,\infty)$ with Neumann boundary parameter $A=-\frac{1}{2}$ and narrow-wedge inital condition.
-In \cite{Par}, the following identity is established: for $u>0$, where $\mathbb{E}_{SHE}$ means taking expectation with respect to the stochastic heat equation, and $\mathbb{E}_{H_1}$ means taking expectation with respect to the distribution that $\{-a_k\}$ follows the stochastic Airy spectrum with $\beta=1$.
+We also have a parallel result for the half-space KPZ equation with Neumann boundary parameter $A=-1\slash 2$ and narrow-wedge initial data, which significantly improves upon previous results (see Remark \ref{rmk.2} for details).
+In \cite{Par}, the following identity was established: For any $u>0$, where $\mathbb{E}_{\text{KPZ}}$ means taking expectation with respect to the half-space KPZ equation with Neumann boundary parameter $A=-1\slash 2$ and narrow-wedge initial data, and $\mathbb{E}_{\text{GOE}}$ means taking expectation with respect to the GOE point process (which is the space reversal of the eigenvalues of the stochastic Airy operator with $\beta=1$).